Meiting Garments logo mark

 • Streetwear-first positioning instead of a generic apparel catalog.

-• Public pages connect hoodies, T-shirts, denim, labels, certificates, and RFQ flow.
+• Public pages connect hoodies, T-shirts, denim, labels, scoped material documents, and RFQ flow.

 What to verify